 - Is the school accredited in this state?
 If so, where do your students take state assessments?
 Can the testing accommodations in my child’s current IEP also be used on these state assessments?

-- What is the main way they will interact — email, video chats, phone calls?
+- What is the main way teachers and students will interact — email, video chats, phone calls?

 - How do teachers provide feedback?
 How often do they do this?